 To assist in the preservation and restoration, as well as the daily operation, of the Nebraska State Capitol, the Office of the Capitol Commission employs a variety of skilled craftspeople and professionals.
 The OCC includes preservation architects, an archivist, a mason, a hardware conservator, and furniture conservators.
 Specially trained maintenance, cabinetry, grounds and custodial staff provide for the daily care and maintenance of the Capitol with an emphasis on preserving the historic character and finishes of the building and its landscape.

-Those individuals or groups wishing to contribute to the preservation and restoration of the landmark Nebraska State Capitol and Landscape are encouraged to make tax deductible donations to the Capitol Restoration Fund, or the private, non-profit Nebraska Capitol Foundation.
+Those individuals or groups wishing to contribute to the preservation and restoration of the landmark Nebraska State Capitol and Landscape are encouraged to make tax deductible donations to the Capitol Restoration Fund.
 The Capitol Restoration Fund is a special state government account which funds restoration programs and projects in the building and on its site.
-The Nebraska Capitol Foundation was created to support the preservation and restoration of the Capitol and its site.
-As well, the Foundation promotes historic and cultural aspects of the building, through education and outreach programs.
-The Capitol Foundation also supports the work of the Capitol Environs Commission.
 For information or to make a tax-deductible donation, please contact the Administrator of the Office of the Capitol Commission, Nebraska State Capitol, 7th Floor, P.O.
 Box 94696, Lincoln, NE 68509-4696.
 Phone (402)471-6691 or fax (402)471-6952.